idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step01_moose_app.md

 1 passed, 0 skipped, 0 pending, 0 failed
 ```

-Later in this tutorial, the testing system will be explored in greater detail and tests will be created for the babbler application.
+Later in this tutorial, the testing system will be explored in greater detail and tests will be created for the Babbler application.

 *For more information about the MOOSE testing system, please visit the [application_development/test_system.md] page.*

 ## Enable Use of GitHub id=git

 [Git](https://git-scm.com) is a version control system that enables teams of software developers to manage contributions to a single code base.
 When using Git, a `commit` is an update to the repository that marks a checkpoint to be revisited even after further changes are made.
 A repository's *commit log* shows the history of commits, and helps track the progression of code.
-A `push` uploads the local version of the repository with the local changes commited to the remote (online) repository.
+A `push` uploads the local version of the repository to the remote (online) one.

 ### Open an Account id=account